 Completion is a process of having a well ready for production or injection, after it has been drilled to the required depth.
-Equipment used in well completion ranges from being a simple packer to sophisticated intelligent systems that would ensure the optimum production with little intervention from production engineers.
-Components of completion equipment include production packers (various types), liner systems, subsurface flow control equipment (sleeves, nipples, chokes, valves plugs), subsurface safety valves (SSSV) and screens, when required.
+Equipment used in well completion ranges from being a simple packer, to sophisticated intelligent systems that would ensure the optimum production with little intervention from production engineers.
+Components of the completion equipment include production packers (various types), liner systems, subsurface flow control equipment (sleeves, nipples, chokes, valves plugs), subsurface safety valves (SSSV) and screens, when required.
 SSSV is the most critical component and subject to extensive testing and inspection.
 Components of well completion equipment are very specialized and in some cases designed and manufactured to meet specific well requirements.

 Key reasons for well completion are:

 - Connect the reservoir section, so the hydrocarbons can be produced

 Well completion process involves cleaning the well, running production tubing, perforating and stimulating, if required.
 There are many types of completion systems and methodologies, each geared towards specific reservoir types and conditions.
 Selection criteria are driven by the following factors and achieving the right balance between costs and anticipated performance is vital.

 - Down-hole pressure & temperature

 - Operating modes (Natural Flow vs. Artificial Lift)

 - Type of reservoir

 - Number of zones

 - Well intervention costs ( how expensive it is to re-enter the well, if required)